-- 1. SNAP participants who complete the assessment and agree to participate in the E&T program ongoing are eligible for up to \$25 transportation payment based on anticipated expenses. - 2.
+- 1. SNAP participants who agree to participate in E&T are eligible for up to \$25 transportation payment based on anticipated expenses. - 2.
 Active E&T participants are eligible to continue to receive ongoing transportation payments up to \$25 for each month they participate and provide documentation.]

-NOTE: It is imperative that workers ask individuals who identify as being homeless to provide an actual mailing address rather than listing a mailing address to which mail cannot reasonably be delivered.
+NOTE: It is imperative that workers ask clients who identify as being homeless to provide an actual mailing address rather than listing a mailing address to which mail cannot reasonably be delivered.
 Workers must also ensure the mailing address is updated for the individual on Worker Portal.